MAP Holon Data Loader Design Specification (v1.2)¶

 - Resolve all

-$reftargets - Rewrite inverse relationships to declared form
+InverseOflinks before general relationship matching - Rewrite inverse relationships to declared form

 - Inline embedded keyless holons

-- Populate relationship links
+- Populate remaining relationship links against the now-queryable descriptor graph

 Commit¶